Fonds 341 Marion Hill fonds

 Scope and content:

-Fifty-two photographs of weddings of friends and family: Dorothy Patterson and Doug Hall; Shirley Mather and husband Len Cannon; Edna Heller and Stanley (Ned) Sparkes.
+Miscellaneous photographs including photographs of weddings of friends and family: Dorothy Patterson and Doug Hall; Shirley Mather and husband Len Cannon; Edna Heller and Stanley (Ned) Sparkes.
 Edna and Beth Heller were bridesmaids for the Patterson-Hall wedding.
 Also included is an aerial photograph of Bacon’s farm, north of Edmonton, where cousin Marion Dixon was living after she married Ross Bacon.
+There are also photographs of women sitting at desks; a baby in a bathtub; and military photographs.

 Scope and content: